JC-X-Solutions/.github/profile/README.md

 To discuss your project requirements and learn more about how JC&X Solutions can help your business, please follow these steps:

-1. Visit our [website](https://www.jcnxsolutions.com) and fill out the contact form.
+1. Reach out ot us at info@jcnxsolutions.com.
 2. Schedule an initial consultation with one of our experts.
 3. Collaborate with our team to create a custom proposal tailored to your needs.

-## Contact Us

-For general inquiries, please reach out to us at:

-- Email: info@jcnxsolutions.com

 ## License

-Copyright © 2024 JC&X Solutions.
+Copyright © 2025 JC&X Solutions.
 All rights reserved.